V for Vendetta: Themes and motifs

 The two conflicting political viewpoints of anarchism and fascism dominate the story.
 Moore stated in an interview that V is designed as an enigma, as Moore "didn't want to tell people what to think" but wanted them to consider some extreme events that have recurred throughout history.

 Adaptations

 Film

-In December 2005 Warner Bros. released a feature-film adaptation of V for Vendetta, directed by James McTeigue from a screenplay by the Wachowskis, with Natalie Portman starring as Evey Hammond and Hugo Weaving appearing as V.

-Alan Moore distanced himself from the film, as he has with other screen adaptations of his works.
+In December 2005 Warner Bros. released a feature-film adaptation of V for Vendetta, directed by James McTeigue from a screenplay by the Wachowskis, with Natalie Portman starring as Evey Hammond and Hugo Weaving appearing as V. Moore distanced himself from the film, as he has with other screen adaptations of his works.
 He ended co-operation with his publisher, DC Comics, after its corporate parent, Warner Bros., failed to retract statements about Moore's supposed endorsement of the movie.
 After reading the script, Moore remarked:

 [The movie] has been turned into a Bush-era parable by people too timid to set a political satire in their own country. ...
 It's a thwarted and frustrated and largely impotent American liberal fantasy of someone with American liberal values standing up against a state run by neoconservatives – which is not what the comic V for Vendetta was about.
 It was about fascism, it was about anarchy, it was about England.

 He later added that if the Wachowskis had wanted to protest about what was going on in the United States, then they should have used a political narrative that directly addressed such issues, similar to what Moore had done before with Britain.
 The film arguably changes the original message by having removed any reference to actual anarchism in the revolutionary actions of V. An interview with producer Joel Silver reveals that he identifies the V of the comics as a clear-cut "superhero... a masked avenger who pretty much saves the world", a simplification that goes against Moore's own statements about V's role in the story.
 Co-author and illustrator David Lloyd, by contrast, embraced the adaptation.
-In an interview with Newsarama he states:
+In an interview with Newsarama, he states:

 Steve Moore (no relation to Alan Moore) wrote a novelisation of the film's screenplay, published in 2006.